 Children & Family Ministry

 Elizabeth has known since she was in elementary school that she wanted to work with children.
 A long-time member of St. Andrew’s, Elizabeth has worked with children of all ages the past six years in the children’s church program, which has confirmed this passion.
 After completing her undergraduate degree at UBC in 2016, Elizabeth took time off to travel.
-She plans to complete her teaching degree next September at UBC.
-Until then, she will continue to coordinate Children & Family Ministry at St. Andrew’s where children can learn, grow and play together in a nurturing and energetic space.
+She plans to complete her teaching degree this September at UBC.

 Margaret Hill, ARCT, ATCL